nikeedev/nikeedev/README.md

 Used languages:
 - JavaScript (mostly used)
+- C++ (mostly used)
+- Rust (kinda learning it, sometimes not)
 - V (used a lot)
-- C++ (used a lot)
-- Rust (thnking about to learn it)
 - C# (kinda used...)

-My favourite code editors and IDE's:
-Visual Studio Code and Visual Studio
+My favourite code editor and IDE are Visual Studio Code and Visual Studio.
+Both do a seamlessly good job

 `:]`